awsdocs/alexa-for-business-administration-guide/doc_source/using-cisco.md

 + Cisco Telepresence DX, EX, MX, and SX series
 + Cisco Spark Room Kit

-To have Alexa control your Cisco video conferencing endpoints, run the Alexa for Business Gateway within your local network\.
-The Alexa for Business Gateway receives control events from Alexa for Business and issues commands to the Cisco video conferencing endpoints in your meeting rooms\.
+To have Alexa control your Cisco video conferencing endpoints, run the Alexa for Business gateway within your local network\.
+The Alexa for Business gateway receives control events from Alexa for Business and issues commands to the Cisco video conferencing endpoints in your meeting rooms\.
 For example, when a user asks Alexa to join a meeting, an event is sent to the gateway\.
 The gateway processes this event, connects to the Cisco video conferencing endpoint in the room, and then initiates the dial\-in to the meeting\.
 The following diagram shows the setup and network boundaries\.

 ![\[Setup and network boundaries\]](http://docs.aws.amazon.com/a4b/latest/ag/images/setup-network-boundaries-NEW.png)